-While the single artist articles make up about 10% of the total posts, the majority of Artlife articles review large museum shows or survey a number of exhibitions.
-In these posts we counted the times an artist was mentioned as the subject or reference in the article (each artists was only counted once per article) Individual women artists were mentioned 63 times, while male artists were mentioned 205 times.
+While the single artist articles make up about 10% of the total posts, the majority of Art Life articles review large museum shows, or survey a number of exhibitions.
+In these posts we counted the times an artist was mentioned as the subject, or reference in the article (each artist was only counted once per article) Individual women artists were mentioned 63 times, while male artists were mentioned 205 times.

-Of note in this category are the reviews/responses to the Biennale of Sydney.
-In the interview with Carolyn Christov-Bakargiev she claims
+Of note in this category are the reviews/responses to the 16th Sydney Biennale.
+In an interview with Carolyn Christov-Bakargiev she claims

 So as a feminist I've never done an exhibition of art by women, it think that's anti-feminist to do that.
 I mean I would never do an exhibition about the sensibility of an – only artists who are gay, for example, I would never do that, I find that racist, I find that wrong.
 So my way of being um, against those ah … inequalities which I think there are, my way of doing it is not to, to isolate and celebrate, I think that’s hypocritical.
 But to break the boundaries and bring together, that's what I like to do.